gnss-sdr/geniuss-place/_quick-start/03-build-and-install.md

-**The downside:** The disadvantage of compiling from source is that the usual `cmake .. && make && sudo make install` procedure keeps your package manager completely unaware of the changes you are making, so you are not going to get any automatic updates for the manually-compiled software, and it is possible that package manager will later override/break your package if you are not careful to install it in a separate location.
+**The downside:** The disadvantage of compiling from source is that the usual `cmake .. && make && sudo make install` procedure keeps your package manager completely unaware of the changes you are making, so you are not going to get automatic updates for the manually-compiled software, and it is possible that package manager will later override/break your package if you are not careful to install it in a separate location.
 {: .notice--danger}